 • Examples: Overlays/chip seals, signals, contracted maintenance, etc.

+Tier IV PIM Projects

+Role: Contractor’s PIM may be the Contractor Project Superintendent (if approved) with good verbal and written communications skills

+Requirements: Execution of stakeholder lists and communciations tools including:

+Collateral (Flyers, Photos)

+Media Updates/Advisories

+Hotline

+Lane Closures

+Estimating: Avg: .1 - .3% project budget

+Example: $10 million overlay project on rural state highway.
+Average communications budget of .1% or $10,000

 Use this spec if your project is being conducted on a low-volume road with limited direct-access points/driveways, but is a project that requires Prime PIM to assign a staff member (can be project superintendent) to complete the following: establish a project number for posting on static construction signs, complete a lane closure report each week, deliver project flyers to those residences/businesses with direct access to highway and answer and log calls and emails that come in to the project information line/email address.
+The PIM must be identified BEFORE the Pre-Con meeting for approvals.

 ♦ In consultation with the Regional Communications Manager, identify key communication issues which need to be addressed.